RubenSab/Stackade/README.md

 "box" 1 box :box
 ```

-> Note: a variable needs to be *boxed (see 2.2.7)* before being defined in the local namespace as a box
+> Note: a variable needs to be *boxed (read 2.2.7.)* before being defined in the local namespace as a box

 #### 2.1.6.
 Sequence